Why Risk Hiring the Wrong Nonfiction Book Editor?

 Always ask to for references and ask the references how the completed task compared to their expectations up front in terms of what they expected and what happened both stylistically and cost-wise.

 If you truly cannot afford an editor, put together a review team of your peers.
 Ask them to be first readers.
 Often friends and family are flattered to be included in your inner circle.
 Send out chapters to friends and colleagues as you write them.
 Don’t be in a hurry to publish your book once your manuscript is done.
 The best opportunity you have for free advice is during the unproofed galley stage.
 Peer review—send it out to as many people as you can, even strangers.
 Make it as easy as possible for people to give you feedback.
 You don’t have to take it, but do evaluate it, and above all be thankful and appreciative.

-If you need editing help, then call (413•259•1741 Eastern time) or email me (Claudia@ClaudiaGereCo.com) to set up time for your free 15-minute consultation.
-Or sign up for my next BE AN AUTHOR webinar (Be an Author Webinar), which will give you the steps and tools you need to fulfill your writing and publishing goals.
-Share this post with my permission but please attribute to: Claudia Gere, Author Consultant www.ClaudiaGereCo.com
+If you need editing help, then contact me to set up time for your free 15-minute consultation.
+Share this post with my permission but please attribute to: Claudia Gere, Author Consultant, www.ClaudiaGereCo.com